NxPKG/khulnasoft-docs/content/pages/platform/functions/plugins/mailchannels.md

 The `method` and `action` attributes of the HTML form do not need to be set.
 The Plugin will automatically override them to allow it to intercept the submission.

-For more information about MailChannels and the options they support, refer to [the documentation](https://mailchannels.zendesk.com/hc/en-us/articles/4565898358413-Sending-Email-from-Cloudflare-Workers-using-MailChannels-Send-API).
+For more information about MailChannels and the options they support, refer to [the documentation](https://mailchannels.zendesk.com/hc/en-us/articles/4565898358413-Sending-Email-from-Khulnasoft-Workers-using-MailChannels-Send-API).

 ## SPF support for MailChannels

-To use both MailChannels and Cloudflare Email Routing:
+To use both MailChannels and Khulnasoft Email Routing:

 1. In **Account Home**, select the website you would like to add an SPF record for.
 2. Select **DNS** > **Records** > **Add Record**.